On the Capacity of Erasure-prone Quantum Storage with Erasure-prone Entanglement Assistance: Introduction

 As the main result of this work, the exact capacity of $\widetilde{\mbox{QS}}\widetilde{\mbox{EA}}$ is characterized as a function of $N,K,N_B,K_B, \lambda_B$ in all cases, with one exception.
-The capacity remains open for an intermediate range of $\lambda_B$ values, specifically $K/(2K_B) <\lambda_B< (N-2K)/N_B+K/K_B$, when a strict majority of the $N$ storage nodes, and a strict non-zero minority of the $N_B$ EA nodes, are erased, i.e., $K<N/2$ and $N_B>K_B> N_B/2$.
+The capacity remains open for an intermediate range of $\lambda_B$ values, specifically $K/(2K_B) <\lambda_B< (N-2K)/N_B+K/K_B$, when a strict majority of the $N$ storage systems, and a strict non-zero minority of the $N_B$ EA systems, are erased, i.e., $K<N/2$ and $N_B>K_B> N_B/2$.
 For the setting that remains open, we present a lower bound (a feasible coding scheme) that we conjecture (Observation $1$ following Theorem \ref{thm:region}) to be information theoretically optimal.
 As a key stepping stone for $\widetilde{\mbox{QS}}\widetilde{\mbox{EA}}(N,K,N_B,K_B)$, an analogous classical storage (with shared-randomness assistance (SRA)) problem, called $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}(N,K,N_B,K_B)$, is introduced, where both the classical storage and the SRA are erasure-prone.
-A set of constraints is identified for the classical problem, such that classical linear code constructions translate to quantum storage codes, and the converse bounds for the two settings utilize similar insights.
-In particular, the capacity characterizations for the classical and quantum settings are shown to be identical in all cases where the capacity is settled.
+A set of constraints is identified for the classical problem, such that classical linear code constructions translate to quantum storage codes via a CSS construction.
+It is worth noting that even after the corresponding classical problem $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}$ is identified, challenges remain on both achievability and converse fronts.
+On the achievability side, since $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}$ has not been previously studied, new optimal codes have to be designed for this problem.
+As it turns out these optimal codes involve rather non-trivial alignment structures.
+On the converse side, first a classical converse is needed to test the optimality of the codes for $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}$, and then after the codes are translated into quantum codes via the CSS construction, a tight quantum information-theoretic converse is still needed to establish the information-theoretic optimality of the corresponding quantum code.
+Yet, it is remarkable that the capacity characterizations for the classical and quantum settings are found to be identical in all cases where the capacity is settled.